 1) Molecular complexity – how interactions between molecular components give rise to cellular behaviours.

-2) Cellular complexity – how interactions between cells influence organ function.
+2) Cellular complexity – how interactions between cells influence multicellular organ function.

 We are using plants as a model system to address these questions.
 The cells within plant organs are fixed together such that there is no cell migration, as in animal systems.
 Information moves through these immobilized cellular networks through shared cell walls, including through specialized gaps linking adjacent cells called plasmodesmata.
-These cellular networks can be captured in 3D at high resolution.
+These cellular networks can be captured in 3D at high resolution, and analyzed.

 Plants provide a unique opportunity to understand the intersection between genetic and cellular networks, how they shape and constrain one another, and how they evolve over developmental and evolutionary time.